Counting of votes in UP panchayat polls to be held on Sunday after SC's nod | Law-Order

 On April 27, taking note of reports about the death of government employees due to COVID during panchayat poll duty, the Allahabad High Court had asked the SEC why action may not be taken against it and its officials for the same.

-A two-judge bench of justices Siddhartha Varma and Ajit Kumar passed the order on a suo motu public interest litigation matter on the spread of the coronavirus and the condition of the state's quarantine centres.
+A two-judge bench of Justice Siddhartha Varma and Justice Ajit Kumar passed the order on a suo motu public interest litigation matter on the spread of the coronavirus and the condition of the state's quarantine centres.

 When contacted, BJP MLC Hari Singh Dhillon, who had urged the chief minister to postpone the poll results until the COVID situation improves, said some teachers came to him highlighting their plight.